WhiteBlackGoose/WhiteBlackGoose/README.md

 6. <a href="https://www.reddit.com/r/dotnet/comments/jv7qqt/net_jupyter_math_looks_awesome/">Math in Jupyter for .NET</a>
 7. <a href="https://habr.com/en/post/545936/">Lazy properties in C#</a>
 8. <a href="https://habr.com/en/post/546926/">Compilation of symbolic expressions into Linq.Expression</a>
+9. <a href="https://whiteblackgoose.medium.com/parsing-a-math-expression-from-string-in-c-b2b48e2ac2e6">Parsing a math expression in C#</a>

 </p></details>